MedicAnimal

 MedicAnimal is a London-based online pet healthcare retailer.

 History

 MedicAnimal is part of the Kokoba group - a privately owned pet food and pet supplies online retailer based in Clerkenwell, London.
 MedicAnimal was founded in 2007 by veterinarian Andrew Bucher and ex-Goldman Sachs broker Ivan Retzignac.
-It was a latecomer to the market but acquired three of its competitors in the UK between 2010 and 2012 including Pet Supermarket and Petmeds.
+The company acquired three of its competitors in the UK between 2010 and 2012 including Pet Supermarket and Petmeds.
 In 2019 the company was sold to new owners/managers.
-Currently a £20M revenue business in the next 5 years, Kokoba is going to embark on an ambitious transformation programme to become Europe’s Leading Dog and Cat Wellbeing Business, and will grow the business to over £100M.

-As a part of the exciting journey, Kokoba will also undergo a rebranding and will increase the range of services offered to its customers and their pets.